mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 If you are having problems, it is a good idea to restart the Node-RED runtime completely.

-### Diagnostic in MindSphere
+### Diagnostic in {{site.productname}}

-If the data is not arriving in your configured asset you should take a look if the data is being dropped in MindSphere because of a misconfiguration.
+If the data is not arriving in your configured asset you should take a look if the data is being dropped in {{site.productname}} because of a misconfiguration.
-The agent diagnostic button will lead you directly to the agent diagnostic application in the MindSphere.
+The agent diagnostic button will lead you directly to the agent diagnostic application in the {{site.productname}}.

 ![diagnostic](images/diag.png)